SLACube/slacube-daq-tutorial/README.md

 1. global threshold (coarser) each chip, ranges 0-255,
 2. trim threshold (finner) for each channel, ranges 0-31.

-To increase global threshold of 1-3-86 by 2 DAC,
+To increase global threshold of ALL chips by 1 DAC,
 ```
-   slacube threshold adjust global +2 1-3-86
+   slacube threshold adjust global +1
 ```

 To decrease global threshold of 1-4-103 by 1 DAC,